andre-1337/newprojectjs/README.md

     - The creator.createDir() function now also creates a README.md!
         - 1.1.1 - Hotfix
             - Forgot to update the description in the README.md

+## - 1.2.0 -
+    - Added the external.js lib, currently with the `openCode();` function.
+    VSCode is automatically opened once you create a new project with NewProject.JS